A Shared-Constraint Approach to Multi-leader Multi-follower Games: Multi-leader multi-follower games: examples and background

 \section{Multi-leader multi-follower games: examples and background}

-{Multi-leader multi-follower games assume relevance when modeling hierarchical competitive interactions.
-In Section~\ref{sec:examples}, we initiate our discussion through several examples considered in literature with the intent of noting that in a majority of these instances, the associated objective functions of the leaders admit a potential function, thereby also noting the utility of this class in practice.
-A general formulation for such games and the associated equilibrium problem is provided in Section~\ref{sec:form}.
-In Section~\ref{sec:int}, we conclude this section with a brief commentary on the challenge in applying standard approaches.}
+{This section begins with a general formulation for such games and the associated equilibrium problem in Section~\ref{sec:form}. } In Section~\ref{sec:examples}, we discuss several examples considered in literature with the intent of noting that in a majority of these instances, the associated objective functions of the leaders admit a potential function, thereby also noting the utility of this class in practice.
+Section 2.3 contains a few preliminaries for the results to follow.